 David takes the list to a computer technician who tells him that though David can't get in the system through normal channels so he should look for a "back door", a password left by the original programmer that may give him access.
 David begins to research the name "Falken" and discovers that it's the name of a computer programmer and artificial intelligence expert from the 1960s named Steven Falken.
 Falken himself had a son named Joshua who died in a car accident with his mother.
 Falken's health deteriorated and he himself died several years before.
 When Jennifer visits David again, David suddenly realizes that Falken's password is his son's name.
 He types in the password and is granted access to the system where he poses as Falken and asks the computer if they can play Global Thermonuclear War.
 David chooses the side of the Soviet Union and orders both Las Vegas and Seattle to be primary targets for nuclear strikes.

 At NORAD, the attack suddenly appears on the screens of their command center.
-The simulated warheads have already gone over the North Pole, causing a brief panic.
+The simulated warheads have already gone over the North Pole, causing a brief panic -- the staff of the command center wonder how their early warning system failed to detect the actual launch.
 Beringer orders a change in DEFCON (DEFense CONdition) to a status level of three.
 Back at his room, David and Jennifer are delighted at the complexity of the "game" when David's father yells for David to clean up some garbage the family dog had spilled.
 David abruptly turns his computer system off and the simulation disappears from NORAD's screens.
 A technician rushes in yelling that the scenario isn't real.
 He goes on to explain that someone from the outside has hacked into the system and ordered a simulation.
 Though they can't pinpoint David's precise location, they determine he's in Seattle.

 David hitches a ride with a truck driver who drops him off near Grand Junction, Colorado.
 He jimmies a pay phone and calls information, asking about Falken's address in Oregon.
 There is no phone listing for Falken, or his alias.
 David next calls Jennifer in Seattle, who tells him that his parents are freaked out at their son being arrested and that he should come home immediately.
 David tells her he can't & asks her for money to buy a plane ticket to Goose Island.
 When he lands, he's surprised by Jennifer, who drove down to meet him.
 The two catch the ferry over to the island; on board David explains that Joshua is still playing the "game" and plans to launch US missiles in a 1st strike attack against the Soviets.
 Jennifer says she believes him & the two of them kiss on the way to the island.